yalasoo/tp/docs/UserGuide.md

 <strong>For Colleagues (t/colleague):</strong><br>
 • Duplicate if: same phone number OR same email address<br>
-• Colleagues can have the same name but must have unique phone numbers and email addresses<br><br>
+• Colleagues can have the same name but must each have both a unique phone number and a unique email address<br><br>

 <strong>For Students (t/student):</strong><br>
 • Duplicate if: same name AND phone number<br>